Your browser version is outdated. We recommend that you update your browser to the latest version.

 Laura is genuine, empathic and a good listener.
 She has a heart for kids of all ages, having raised five children of her own, and enjoys helping women overcome their stage-of-life challenges.
 She believes that lasting change begins with a change in beliefs and behaviors that then affect our emotions and physiology, an idea founded in Cognitive Behavioral Theory (CBT).
 Also influenced by Internal Family Systems Theory (IFS), Laura desires to walk with each person on their unique journey toward emotional awareness and self-compassion, discovering and integrating all parts of Self.
 Laura’s undergraduate degree in music prompted work with people of all ages over many years before her choice to pursue a graduate degree.
 She completed her masters in clinical mental health counseling at Liberty University.
 She is trained in EMDR.
 When she’s not working, Laura enjoys cycling, trail-running, playing with her border collie, and making music with her grandkids.

-Licensed Professional Counselor Candidates
+Licensed Professional Clinical Counselors

 Robin Kennedy LPCC

-Robin Kennedy completed her masters in Clinical Mental Health Counseling from Liberty University.
-She received her bachelor’s degree in Psychology from the University of Nevada, Las Vegas.
+Robin Kennedy has a masters in Clinical Mental Health Counseling from Liberty University.
+She received her bachelor’s degree in psychology from the University of Nevada, Las Vegas.
+She is trained in EMDR.
 She considers “helping” to be one theme in life that has guided her to the counseling profession.
 Robin has a heart for serving others.
 One way she demonstrates this is through volunteering.
-Robin is a Veteran spouse and mother of four.
+Robin is a military spouse and mother of four.
 She is eager to help promote wellness in life as well as the military community.
 She is excited to expand her knowledge through this experience while further developing her skills and providing a safe environment for those she works with.

 Amanda Schultze LPCC

-Amanda Schultze completed her masters in Clinical Mental Health Counseling at Liberty University.
+Amanda Schultze has a masters in Clinical Mental Health Counseling from Liberty University.
 She received her bachelor’s degree in somatic psychology with a minor in art therapy from Naropa University in Boulder, CO.
 She is a certified Emotional Freedom Technique (EFT) practitioner, which is an evidence-based approach that can create powerful shifts in perspective that bring peace.
 She enjoys using the tools she has in her toolbox to support and empower others of all ages as they navigate through their unique healing process.
 She believes in a narrative and holistic approach that considers every aspect influencing an individual's story.
 She views her faith as her foundation and looks forward to letting God work through her in the counseling room with you.

 Masters Level Interns